Retreat from Afar

 What Is It?

-To join in the 2022 Retreat from Afar, you commit to do at least one practice session every day, including one mala (108 recitations) of Medicine Buddha’s mantra.
+To join in the 2023 Retreat from Afar, you commit to do at least one practice session every day.

 People love doing Retreat from Afar, and 200-300 people join in every year.
 It supports “distance meditators” to maintain a regular daily practice, deepen their understanding of the Dharma, and gain insights into their life.

 In addition, their practice supports the people doing retreat at the Abbey.